The health benefits of strength training are clear: You can live a longer, more fulfilling life with just two to three workouts a week.

 Even better news: Current research backs this up.
-Here are five science-supported benefits of strength training that will inspire you to add a few lifting sessions to your regular routine.
+Here are four science-supported benefits of strength training that will inspire you to add a few lifting sessions to your regular routine.

 1. Add Years to Your Life (and Enjoy Them More)